Carnagion/dissertation/diss/diss.typ

 Furthermore, the decomposed de-icing approach failed to produce a feasible solution for instance FPT01.
 A rolling horizon of 20 or higher is required to solve this instance using decomposed de-icing; however, the resulting objective value and mean runtime are still worse than those achieved by the integrated approach using a lower rolling horizon of 10.

-#todo("Write more about different de-icing approaches in branch-and-bound program if necessary")
+// TODO: Write more about different de-icing approaches in branch-and-bound program if necessary

 == Comparison of Programs